New Circuits for Visiting Machu Picchu

 Most important places in Machu Picchu

-With the new Circuits for Machu Picchu, there are new ways to explore the Inca city.
-With this new regulation, four official tourist visit circuits have been established.
-These circuits must be respected and followed by all people who enter the interior of the National Archaeological Park of Machu Picchu.
-And these circuits must be followed by both visitors and tour guides.
-Please read carefully the discriptions below and the attached maps to better understand the new circuits.
+With the new circuits for Machu Picchu, so comes new ways to explore the Inca city.
+With the new regulations, four official tourist visitor circuits have been established.
+These circuits must be respected and followed by all people who enter the National Archaeological Park of Machu Picchu.

 Circuit Number 1 (High Short Route)

-The Best but only Available in the Mornings.
+The Best- but only available in the mornings.

-Anyone looking to visit Machu Picchu will see that they can do four circuits or tours within the Inca citadel.
-Circuit number 1 includes what would be the high part near Machu Picchu mountain.
-Here you can tour a little of the agricultural area and have the first glimpses of Machu Picchu.
 This circuit begins at the well-known fork in the access road to the Inca Llaqta of Machu Picchu.
-At this point, you will ascend to a platform that is no more than 240 meters high.
-From there you will have the first complete view of the Inca Citadel, and then you can continue to the ceremonial platform where the well-known Guardian’s Hut is located.
+You will climb to a platform roughly 240 meters high.
+From there you will have your first complete view of the Inca Citadel before continue to the ceremonial platform where the well-known Guardians Hut is located.

-From there you will go down the path that leads to Puente del Inca.
-You will find a path that descends from the Sun Gate and goes to the urban sector of the Citadel.
-There you can see the main entrance or the Main Gate.
-The main portal would be the original entrance to the urban sector of Machu Picchu.
-From the urban sector, you will be able to see the other side of the citadel.
+From the urban sector you will be able to see the other side of the citadel.
 The road continues until reaching the quarry area (Granitic Chaos).
-And if you continue along the road you will descend to a group of Inca buildings to continue to the Temple of the Sun.
-Then you can continue and admire the Casa del Inca, the Hall of Mirrors, and the Temple of the Condor.
+Continuing along the road will take you down to a group of Inca buildings before arriving at the Temple of the Sun.
+From there you can admire the Casa del Inca, the Hall of Mirrors, and the Temple of the Condor.

 View map below: